twilfredo/KnightFallR2/readme.md

 The monitoring data provided by the drifter such as turbidity and location, is crucial for deploying good mitigation strategies.

+## Device Interaction <br />
+The device is equipped with a shell and logging through USB.
+It can be accessed over micro usb with any PC, on linux the use the following to open a session
+>screen /dev/ttyACMX 115200

+Shell allows for specific commands to be issued to the device for debugging/testing purposes.
+Logging will show any crucial errors/issues.

 ## Modes / Status LED <br />

 The drifter once it has established a network LTE-M1 connection will slowly blink purple (status led), if the device is not connected